Painted Canyon

 Painted Canyon is a valley in Billings County, North Dakota, in the United States.
+It is part of the Theodore Roosevelt National Park.

 Painted Canyon was so named on account of its colorful rocks.

 Water-supply well

 There is a 588-metre water-supply well located at the Painted Canyon Overlook, which has a specific capacity of about 0.4 gallons per minute per foot.
-They have beautiful trails that are approximately 2 miles long.
+Hiking trails are available from the overlook.